ohsu-qin/qiprofile/doc/development.rst

    to unit and end-to-end testing.
 However, this package was evalutated and found to be faulty and poorly documented, supported and maintained.

+.. [#docCaveat]
+   Unfortunately, there is not yet a known means of generating AngularJS Coffeescript API documentation. `Dgeni`_ ngdoc parsing does not have a Coffeescript adapter. `CoffeeDoc`_ Codo does not parse AngularJS modules.
+   The  `Comment passthrough workaround`_ is no help, since ngdoc does not detect classes or functions in the compiled Javascript.
+The best solution is the `Dgeni CoffeeScript documentation extractor`_ enhancement proposal.

 ..
 Targets:

 .. _frappe: https://github.com/dweldon/frappe